quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Special Considerations for Packetization Layer PMTU Discovery

-The PADDING frame provides a useful option for PMTU probe packets that does not exist in other transports.
+The PADDING frame provides a useful option for PMTU probe packets.
 PADDING frames generate acknowledgements, but they need not be delivered reliably.
-As a result, the likely loss of PADDING frames in probe packets does not require delay-inducing retransmission.
+As a result, the loss of PADDING frames in probe packets does not require delay-inducing retransmission.
 However, PADDING frames do consume congestion window, which may delay the transmission of subsequent application data.

 When implementing the algorithm in Section 7.2 of {{!PLPMTUD}}, the initial value of search_low SHOULD be consistent with the IPv6 minimum packet size.